openid/eKYC-IDA/openid-advanced-syntax-for-claims.md

 Note: There can be multiple Transformed Claims defined on the same base Claim.

+TODO: Define charset for transformed claim names, shall not start with ':'.

 ### Requesting Transformed Claims

 To request a Transformed Claim, the RP uses the name of the Transformed Claim where it would normally use the base Claim.
 A colon (`:`) is prepended to avoid confusion with potentially existing normal Claims.